Great Examples

 One of the key mapping efforts for the land trust is a conservation analysis created in partnership with NatureServe and GreenInfo Network, which provides a multi-view map framework for any prospective property including basic ownership and topography; protected areas nearby; conservation ranking, agricultural priority and viewsheds.

-The Trust recently celebrated 40 years and has protected over 57,000 through 200 projects.
+The Trust has been conserving land since 1976, and has protected over 96,000 acres through 275 projects.
 In addition to maintaining a GIS database of its properties (use ArcGIS software), the land trust has put special emphasis on its accomplishments mapping.
-Using a designed created by its outside consultant, GreenInfo Network, the trust produces this map in poster and smaller formats and updates it annually.
+Using a design created by its outside consultant, GreenInfo Network, the trust produces this map in poster and smaller formats and updates it annually.

 Vermont Land Trust (Vermont)

-Covering the entire state, Vermont Land Trust (VLT) has a huge array of lands under conservation easement – more than 2,000 properties totaling over 500,000 acres.
+Covering the entire state, Vermont Land Trust (VLT) has a huge array of lands under conservation easement – more than 2,200 properties totaling over 640,000 acres.
 It has a staff of about 50, with a number of regional offices.
-Within that team are two GIS staff, plus a number of others who use the technology for stewardship, planning or other purposes.
+Within that team are multiple GIS staff, plus a number of others who use the technology for stewardship, planning or other purposes.
 Of particular use are parcel/site maps, shown in the illustration.

-One particular use VLT makes of GIS technology is to support monitoring for their 25 field staff.
-Using ArcGIS Collector, the land trust staff log about 2,000 annual visits to conserved properties, data secured using the Collector application that is uploaded into their server for use in reporting and long term documentation.
-Collector is also used for baseline documentation, but supplemented with a dedicated GPS device.
+One particular use VLT makes of GIS technology is to support monitoring for their many field staff.
+Using ArcGIS Field Maps, the land trust staff log about 2,000 annual visits to conserved properties, data secured using the Field Maps application that is uploaded into their server for use in reporting and long term documentation.
+Field Maps is also used for baseline documentation, but supplemented with a dedicated GPS device.

-Its online mapping, includes an overall recreation map, which is developed with Esri Story Map technology, and a conserved lands map that has thousands of individual acquisitions in the state that are mapped at parcel level.
+Its online mapping includes a map that has recreation opportunities and thousands of individual acquisitions in the state that are mapped at parcel level, which is developed with Leaflet JS.